Agnetha - The Facts

 Father Ingvar followed to Stockholm to the very first recording session.
 During one day she recorded four songs.
 Two of them written by herself "Jag var så kär" and "Utan dig" (Without you).
 Even the latter became a big hit on the Swedish chart.

 At the end of 1967 the first Agnetha single was released in Sweden.
 It contained two songs recorded with Sven-Olof Walldoffs' Orchester: "Jag var så kär" and "Följ med mig".
-The single reached #1 on "Topplistan" in January 1968 and #3 on Svensktoppen
+The single entered Svensktoppen chart on January 28th, 1968 at #3 and stayed there for 7 weeks.
+On Topplistan "Jag var så kär" peaked at #1.

 "I took pills to keep my nerves.
 The legs was shaking and I felt myself very stupid.
 Sven-Olof Walldoff was the conductor and he helped me a lot.
 When I heard the orchestra playing my songs I thought that I was dreaming."